motherjones/mirrors/docs/api_spec.rst

 Attempting to delete a nonexistent attribute or a nonexistent attribute element will result in a *404* response.

-A successful delete will return a *204* responsen.
+A successful delete will return a *204* response.

 Data